 The demand for environmental, ethical compliance and sustainable development are increasingly pressing both globally and locally.
-In order to achieve our goal to be a responsible corporate in the Asia-Pacific region, we realize that we must operate in a sustainable fashion with a comprehensive ESG management approach.
-It is additionally essential for us to encourage all business partners to incorporate those sustainability practices and policies into their operation thoroughly in order to work together in our pursuit of sustainable development.
+In order to achieve our goal to be a responsible corporate, we realize that we must operate with a comprehensive ESG management approach.
+We protect the privacy and security of our clients, and to be inclusive and accessible to everyone.
+We also encourage business partners to incorporate those sustainability practices and policies into their operation thoroughly in order to work together in our pursuit of sustainable development.